Selocta Chinnabby Explained

 Death and burial

-One early source recounted that Chinnabby was killed after he was participating in a horse race and rode headfirst into a tree while intoxicated.[14]
-Other sources indicate Chinnabby was traveling to Mardisville on October 15, 1834 to purchase supplies prior to his death.[3]
-His death has also been recorded as occurring on February 10, 1835.[4]
+An early source stated that Chinabby died after a horse race.
+He was intoxicated and rode headfirst into a tree.[14]
+Other sources indicate Chinnabby was traveling to Mardisville on October 15, 1834 to purchase supplies prior to his death.[1]
+His death has also been recorded as occurring on February 10, 1835.[2]
 He was buried with his silver medal near the community of Munford, and his cabin was ceremonially burned.
 Chinnabby's grave marker is located at 33.4864°N -85.9619°W.

 Legacy